sharktacos/OpenColorIO-configs/docs/VFXpulls.md

  - [VFX Pulls with Resolve](ResolvePull.md)

 **Color Reference and LUTs.** VFX pulls should include:
-  - *A reference quicktime for checking color against existing dailies.* <br> This represents how the final film is intended to look, and includes any shot grades.
-See the above *VFX Pulls with Resolve* link for details.
+  - *VFX pulls should always include dailies color reference (QuickTime or reference frames) representing how the footage looks in editorial so we can ensure a roundtrip from vfx to editorial of the proxy media.

-  - *A "shot LUT" to achieve dailies color, along with the working color space.* <br> Where applicable.
-Again, the above *VFX Pulls with Resolve* link for details.
+  - *The show look (typically a cube LUT, along with the working color space used) and/or per shot CDL files used in the dailies process should be included.
+This is to help ensure that editorial proxies of VFX shots can easily be matched to the original dailies proxy in editorial.
+See the above *VFX Pulls with Resolve* link for details on exporting LUTs from Resolve.

-**Not Required, but nice to have**

  - **Macbeth Color Checker** When integrating CG into a shot it's helpful to have a frame for the shot with a MacBeth color checker.
 This is used to calibrate our CG render's color gamut to match the white balance and color characteristics of your camera.